Explore the Avon Valley - WA's first inland settlement.

 - Take a scenic drive or catch the train and enjoy the valley's quaint and historical townships.

-- Be adventurous and try hot air ballooning, skydiving, gliding or paragliding.
+- Be adventurous and try hot air ballooning, gliding or paragliding.

-- Explore museums, art galleries, historical attractions, antique shops.
+- Explore the region's museums, art galleries, historical attractions, antique shops.

 - Picnic beside the beautiful Avon River or at one of the many lovely parks

 - Be part of the festivities during the world famous Avon Descent.